atsyplenkov/formalist/README.md

 ## Fix Lints

 Another key feature of `Formalist` is its ability to detect and correct lints in your R code.
 The linting process is performed locally using the [`{flint}`](https://github.com/etiennebacher/flint) package, which must be installed in your R environment.
-If the package is not installed, Formalist will prompt you to install it.

 ![](https://github.com/atsyplenkov/formalist/raw/master/assets/formalist_flint.gif)